atticlab/eos-bp-botnotificator/README.md

 ### Setup script
 To setup script change parameters and ips in config.ini.
 ### Start script
-To run backup type ./notifier.sh.
+To run script type ./notifier.sh.